muchem/Vugo-Real-Estate/README.md

 # Vugo Real Estate Company

+Vugo is a real estate marketplace where users can Filter through the latest home and agent listings.The User experience is developed with Html,Css,and Bootstrap.
+While The front end interface directives and funtionality are pioneered by the AngularJs library using the MVC software design pattern.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.